upmcplanetracker/firewalla-huge-blocklists/README.md

 **Success:** The result should return `0.0.0.0` or `NXDOMAIN`.
 **Failure:** If it returns a real IP address, the blocklist is not loading correctly.

+### Disclaimer

+Not affiliated with or endorsed by Firewalla, OISD, or any other organization.